-All practices at preliminary-round sites will be closed.
-At the finals site, all practices will be closed unless otherwise determined by the ice hockey committee.
+All practices will be closed.
 The expectation is that all reasonable accommodations be made to ensure that practices remain closed to all individuals, including host institution personnel.

 Each participating institution is asked to have an administrator accompany the team to closed practices to ensure that only those individuals affiliated with the institution or designated by the coach (excluding media) are allowed in the closed practice.
 This individual may be a trainer, sports information director (SID) or other administrator, but not a member of the coaching staff or a student.